-Segments can be exported to BED format to support a variety of other uses, such as viewing in a genome browser.
+The segmented output from multiple samples (.cns) can be exported to BED format to support a variety of other uses, such as viewing in a genome browser.
 The log2 ratio value of each segment is converted and rounded to an integer value, as required by the BED format.
-To get accurate copy number values, see the commands rescale and call.
+To get accurate copy number values, see the call command.

-''' Estimate integer copy number of each segment cnvkit.py call Sample.cns -y -o Sample.call.cns Show estimated integer copy number of all regions cnvkit.py export bed Sample.call.cns --show all -y -o Sample.bed '''
+''' Estimate integer copy number of each segment cnvkit.py call Sample.cns -y -o Sample.call.cns Show estimated integer copy number of all regions cnvkit.py export bed Sample.call.cns --show-neutral -y -o Sample.bed '''